dpi-tta-lessons/portfolio-code-review/content.md

 It's time for your first code review.
 Have your code reviewed (and reviewing other people's code) is a fundamental aspect of being a software developer.

-## Requirements

-Make sure that your portfolio project has all of the following elements:

-- At least one image
-- At least three links
-- At least three CSS styling rules

 ## Why is Code Review Important?

 Code review is a crucial part of any development process because: